 You’re making a huge decision for your district, so it’s OK to be picky.
 When choosing the ideal school payment software, think about the features that could save your staff the most time and reduce friction for parents.

 The right school payment software for your district is out there.
 At Vanco, we’ve helped more than 1,300 districts across the U.S. save time by processing every student fee online.
-Our custom Web Store simplifies fee payments and streamlines reconciliation.
+Our custom Web Store simplifies fee payments and streamlines reconciliation in a way other school finance software simply doesn't.

 Want to Save Even More Time?